clawpack/doc/doc/googleearth_plotting.rst

 The most useful `plotitem` type will probably be the `2d_pcolor` type, although other types including the filled contour `contourf` can also be used to good effect.

+Colormaps that are designed to work well with Google Earth are

+* `geoplot.googleearth_transparent`
+* `geoplot.googleearth_lightblue`
+* `geoplot.googleearth_darkblue`

 The transparent
-colormap is particularly appealing visually when overlaid onto the Google Earth ocean bathymetry.
-This colormap is the `geoplot.googleearth_transparent` colormap, available in the geoplot module.
-Other colormaps that are designed to work well with the Google Earth browser backdrop are the `googleearth_lightblue` and `googleearth_darkblue` colormaps.
-These are solid colormaps, with the zero sea surface level set to colors which match those of the ocean bathymetry.
+colormap is particularly appealing visually when overlaid onto the Google Earth because the ocean bathymetry is clearly visible, illustrating the effect that underwater ridges and so on have on the propagation of tsunamis in the ocean.
+The other two colormaps are solid colormaps, where the zero level sea surface height is set to match that of the ocean bathymetry in Google Earth.

 Adding a colorbar overlay
 ^^^^^^^^^^^^^^^^^^^^^^^^^